nikodunk/electrade-2-insurance-static/_posts/2017-10-10-what-will-it-run.markdown

 ---
 layout: post
-title:  "For Efficient Home Appliances: How to replace your devices with low-power versions with from Amazon"
+title:  "For a tiny home footprint:<br> How to replace your devices with low-power versions with from Amazon"
 date:   2017-10-10 08:00:00 -0700
 image: "/img/devices/cookbefore.jpg"
 ---